China launches long-range airstrike drills around Taiwan on fourth day of military exercises - KTVZ

 The Chinese Communist Party views self-governing Taiwan as its territory, despite never having controlled it, and has long vowed to “reunify” the island with the Chinese mainland — by force if necessary.

-The previous days’ drills had seen a number of air and maritime activities around the island, including the launch of 11 ballistic missiles on Thursday — some of which flew over the island of Taiwan and landed in Japan’s Exclusive Economic Zone.
-That marked the first time China had sent missiles over the island.m
+The previous days’ drills had seen a number of air and maritime operations around the island, including the launch of 11 ballistic missiles on Thursday — some of which flew over the island of Taiwan and landed in Japan’s exclusive economic zone.
+That marked the first time China had sent missiles over the island.

-On Saturday, 14 vessels and 20 planes operated by the Chinese military had been detected around the Strait, according to Taiwan’s defense ministry.
+On Saturday, 14 vessels and 20 planes operated by the Chinese military were detected around the strait, according to Taiwan’s Defense Ministry.
 Of the 20 aircraft, 14 crossed the median line, it added.

-The previous day, Friday, saw 68 Chinese warplanes were reported in the Taiwan Strait, according to Taiwan’s Defense Ministry.
+On Friday, 68 Chinese warplanes were reported in the Taiwan Strait, according to the ministry.
 Of those, 49 entered Taiwan’s air defense identification zone — a buffer of airspace commonly referred to as an ADIZ.
 That was just a few planes short of the record set last year when 56 Chinese warplanes entered the ADIZ on the same day.

 Taiwan’s Premier Su Tseng-chang on Sunday reiterated Taiwan’s condemnation of the drills.